mathesar-foundation/mathesar/docs/docs/installation/docker/index.md

 You can install Mathesar using this method on Linux, MacOS, and Windows.

-### Access

-You should have permission to run Docker containers on the system.

 ### Software

 You'll need to install **[Docker](https://docs.docker.com/desktop/)** v23+